Harrogate railway station: Facilities

 The station has a staffed ticket office open seven days a week (except late evenings), along with ticket machines.
-Facilities include a newsagent, key cutters, ATMs, a cafe, photo booths and a waiting room, all located on the main concourse on Platform 1.
+Facilities include a key cutters, ATMs, a cafe, photo booths and a waiting room, all located on the main concourse on Platform 1.
 The station has three platforms, but only platforms 1 and 3 are in operation – platform 2 (an east-facing bay) is not in public use.
 Full step-free access is available to both main platforms and they are linked by a footbridge with lifts.
 Ticket barriers were installed in early 2017.